YeilowBucket/YeilowBucket/README.md

  ✧ I'm YeilowBucket, but you can just call me Bucket!

- ✧ This GitHub account is for PonyTown (Mainly to link my Strawpage!
-You can find it under my PFP!)
+ ✧ This GitHub account is pretty much just for linking my Strawpage!

 ❗ I have this GitHub attached to all of my PT characters.
 If it isn't there, it isn't me!  ⚆_⚆